IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 rating itself.

 `IndACApparentPowerLimit = 1` also limits the apparent power at both ends of each branch to the rating, `P^2 + Q^2 <= TTC^2`.
-The constraint is convex, so the second-order cone relaxation remains a cone program.
-With the piecewise-linear current (`IndACModelType = 1`), the circle is replaced by an inscribed polygon of 12 sides, so the model stays linear and never admits more than the rating; between the vertices it admits up to 3.4% less.
-The current limit is kept in both settings, because it also removes the flows of a branch that is out of service.
+With the second-order cone and the piecewise-linear current (`IndACModelType` 0 and 1), the circle is an inscribed polygon of 24 sides: the constraints are linear, and the model never admits more than the rating and admits up to 0.9% less between the vertices.
+The exact non-linear model (`IndACModelType = 2`) and the AC recovery step (`IndACRestore = 1`) use the circle itself.
+The current limit is kept in all settings, because it also removes the flows of a branch that is out of service.

+The circle was first added to the cone program as a quadratic constraint.
+On a 695-bus case with fixed generation, Gurobi's barrier then stopped with numerical trouble on some variants of the case, and scaling the constraint by the rating or turning off presolve aggregation moved the failure to other variants.
+The polygon solved all of them.

 ### The penalty on the voltage setpoint deviation